SebastiaanHoppner/CostSensitiveLearning/README.md

-# cslogit
+# CostSensitiveLearning
-Instance-dependent cost-sensitive logistic model for detecting transfer fraud.
-This method introduces instance-dependent costs into a lasso-regularized logistic regression by changing the objective function of the model to one that is cost-sensitive.
+Instance-dependent cost-sensitive learning for detecting transfer fraud using lasso-regularized logistic regression and gradient boosted decision trees.
+These methods introduce instance-dependent costs into a lasso-regularized logistic regression and a gradient tree boosting algorithm (i.e. xgboost) by changing the objective function of the respective model to one that is cost-sensitive.